TheBlob42/gesturemonkey/README.md

 # GestureMonkey
 GestureMonkey is a library for 3D gesture recognition, specially designed for Android and Android Wear.
-It uses the acceleroemeter sensor of your Smartphone/Smartwatch to train and recognizes certain movements of the device called gestures.
-You are able to to register listeners that react to a recognized gesture with your individual actions.
+It uses the acceleroemeter sensor of your Smartphone/Smartwatch to train and recognizes certain movements of the device, so called gestures.
+You are able to register listeners that react to a recognized gesture with your individual actions.
 In this way it offers you a new way of interacting with your apps and programms.

 ### List of contents